-A unanimous consensus prevailed at all four meetings that this was an important initiative in order to facilitate and promote democratic governance in Sri Lanka.
+A unanimous consensus prevailed at all the meetings that this was an important initiative in order to facilitate and promote democratic governance in Sri Lanka.
 The main objective of these meetings was to engage in a critical discussion as to whether the recommendations submitted by the citizens was accurately and adequately reflected in the PRC report and if not, what reasons may have caused this deficient.
 The discussions also aimed to focus on the next steps with regards to incorporating these recommendations into the Constitution.
-As such, a few members report.
+As such, a few members expressed their dissatisfaction at the lack of their submissions being incorporated into the report.

 A summary of the content of the discussion is given below.
-A summary of the co ontent of the discu ssion is given b elow.